Research Centre of Computational Health

 The devision of Computational Health is specialised in the confluence of data-driven and mechanistic modelling approaches in medicine and biology.
 The methods encompass machine learning for image and signal analysis, graphical networks, optimization of stochastic models and physiological simulations.

-The centre Computational Health addresses fundamental questions in biology and medicine using computer-assisted, data-driven methods.
-Important tools are machine learning for image and signal analysis, parameter estimation for differential equation systems and multiphysics simulation.
-Effective validation strategies are used to deal with the unknown.
+The Research Centre Computational Health addresses problems in medicine and biology using data-driven and mechanistic modeling.
+Important tools are machine learning for image and signal analysis, graphical networks, parameter estimation for differential equation systems and physiological simulation.

 The research group specializes in modeling biological and medical systems.
 New approaches are developed to simulate physiological processes and to predict pathological changes.
 In particular, in-depth knowledge of biological/physiological processes is incorporated into multi-physics simulations.